sourajitl/TechResearch/README.md

-Research New AI related technologies
+Research New AI related technologiesgitgitgit

+add some details about the projects